oliviadavis593/DemoGrocer/docs/structure.md

 - `scripts/diagnose_odoo.py` – Connectivity health check that prints the database name and verifies `stock.lot` and its `life_date` field.
 - `scripts/db_migrate.py` – SQLite schema migration utility that creates indexes and tables for the simulator event store.
 - `scripts/labels_demo.py` – Convenience helper to generate PDF labels for sample products and report the output paths.
+- `scripts/recall.py` – Quarantines products by default code or category, creating the `Quarantine` location on demand and logging `recall_quarantine` events.

 ## services/